tom288/Decibel/README.md

 # Decibel

 Decibel is a text chat application that was originally intended to be developed into a finished product offering VOIP and rich text communication.

-The code and wiki folder contents was all written in Jan - March 2017.
+All code and wiki folder contents was written in Jan - March 2017.

-See wiki/setup for a potentially outdated installation guide.
+See wiki/setup.md for a potentially outdated installation guide.

+**server.bat** - launch server (command line)
+**client.bat** - launch client (command line)
+**electron/run.bat** - launch client (GUI)